Asmendeus/iMPSForClassicalModels.jl/docs/Review.md

 Before this section begins, please understand a key concept: **Fixed Point is all we need**.

-In infinite tensor method, the behavior of introducing a variational boundary at infinity always corresponds to a maximum eigenvalue problem, which can be described by either a largest eigenvalue equation or a fixed point equation, the solution is usually the same for both in the cases we discuss.
+In infinite tensor method, introduction a variational boundary at infinity is used to transform an infinite environment into a finite environment tensor, which corresponds to a maximum eigenvalue problem.
+The maximum eigenvalue problem can be described by either a maximum eigenvalue equation or a fixed point equation, the solution is usually the same for both in the cases we discuss.

+In addition, we need to solve some variational optimization problems, which correspond to fixed point with zero gradient, and thus can be solved iteratively by fixed point equations as well.
+It will perform better if some gradient optimization algorithm is used.

 `iMPSForClassicalModels.jl` provides a simple iterator (see `SimpleIteration`) for solving fixed point equations and use `KrylovKit.ArnoldiIterator` or `KrylovKit.LanczosIterator` for solving the maximum magnitude eigenequation.